Vincit/objection.js/doc/api/model/static-methods.md

 order by "name" asc
 ```

-`relatedQuery` also works with `relate` , `unrelate`, `delete` and all other mutating query methods.
+`relatedQuery` also works with `relate` , `unrelate`, `delete` and all other query methods.
 The following example relates a person with id 100 to a movie with id 200 for the many-to-many relation `movies`:

 ```js
 await Person